 Bright lavender chive blossoms begin to bloom in my garden about the time the asparagus bed is at its peak.
-Hence, we have a natural combination and a simple tasty Asparagus with Sesame and Chive Blossom dish to enjoy.
+Because of this, we have a natural combination and a simple tasty Asparagus with Sesame and Chive Blossom dish to enjoy.
 The bright purple color of the chives against the green of the asparagus creates a outstanding visual effect.

-How to Select, Store, and Cook Asparagus.
-More of Linda's great
+Check out How to Select, Store, and Cook Asparagus.
+More of Linda’s great Asparagus Recipes.

 1 tablespoon sesame seeds

 2 tablespoons fresh snipped chives

 About 16 chive blossoms, stems removed to separate flowers*